 Do not use special characters, symbols, formatting, or hyperlinks (URLs are acceptable).
 The reason for this is that the EML schema only allows characters that are apart of the unicode character set.

 NOTE: You can create your methods in Microsoft Word and then copy over to methods.txt but first you will need to remove any non-unicode characters.
 To do this go to this web service and paste your methods into the window.
 Click the button "Remove Diacritics" to remove these non-compliant characters, then copy the resultant text into methods.txt.
 You will want to give your methods one last look over after performing this operation to ensure no information has been lost.

+Rosie’s note: I ended up moving some tables from the “methods” section to their own data files (sample types look-up and gear specifications)

 Format methods following the IEP metadata standards.